LordGrrr/Escape-Game-tech-workout/Readme.md

 ### (en) _Psyche: Conceptual set of everything that is of a psychic Nature._
 **We are better at what we love because _Psyche_ automates it in ourselves.**
 A development around **algorithmy** which, driven by the imagination, is not algorithmic.
-We can do it without computers.
+We can do it without intelmatic.
 The resolution of the problems is not necessarily of major importance, it can be absurd for fun.
 It all starts by telling a story by describing a context...

 ## L'algorithmie